Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples Complementary Details

 Following~\cite{hermant2024study}, we fix $d=100$ in all experiments.
 This construction yields a $2$-strongly-$1$-quasar-convex function, while exhibiting substantial nonconvexity through the oscillatory $\sin(\cdot)$ terms.
 The radial factor $f(\|x\|_2)=\|x\|_2^2$ enforces a quadratic growth away from the minimiser, whereas the angular factor $g(x/\|x\|_2)$ introduces many regions of negative curvature along the sphere. \paragraph{Constrained variant.} To study projected algorithms, we additionally consider the constrained problem

 for a prescribed radius $\rho > 0$.
 The feasible set is the $\ell_1$-ball.
 This setting preserves the nonconvex angular structure of $h$ while imposing a simple convex constraint, and allows for a comparison between projected gradient descent and Algorithm~\ref{RM}.
 We set $\rho=20,$ $N = 10000$ and $h=10^{-3}$ for both algorithms and report the results for the average of 10 runs.
-We test 3 scenarios where i) $t_k=1$ (number of sampled directions) and $\mu=10^{-5},$ ii) $t_k=1$ and $\mu=10^{-10}$, and iii) $t_k=10$ and $\mu=10^{-10}$, without any change in projected GD.
+We test 3 scenarios where i) $t=1$ (number of sampled directions) and $\mu=10^{-5},$ ii) $t=1$ and $\mu=10^{-10}$, and iii) $t=10$ and $\mu=10^{-10}$, without any change in projected GD.
 The results are shown in Figure~\ref{csqc}.
 It can be seen that the convergence behaviour of Algorithm~\ref{RM} is consistent with Theorem~\ref{th:thsqcc2}.
-By tuning parameters $t_k$ and $\mu$, the convergence will be more accurate and closer to projected GD.
+Decreasing $\mu$ leads to convergence to a point closer to the optimal point and increasing $t_k$ leads to a trajectory closer to GD as the variance of the random oracle is lower.
+By tuning the parameters $t_k$ and $\mu$, the convergence is more accurate and closer to projected GD.